Cpzzzz/5014A_Pose-and-emotion-analysis-system/README.md

 ## 5014A_Pose and emotion analysis system
-A comprehensive system with multiple functions: human detection, face detection, emotion recognition, pose estimation, and behavior analysis.
+A comprehensive system with multiple functions: human detection, face detection, emotion recognition, pose estimation, hand-raising detection, and behavior analysis.